Which city is cheaper, Munich or Istanbul?

 Both Munich and Istanbul are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Istanbul for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Munich in the winter for the museums, the shopping scene, and the cuisine.

 Munich can get quite cold in the winter.
 In the winter, Istanbul is much warmer than Munich.
-Typically, the winter temperatures in Istanbul in January are around 6°C (43°F), and Munich is about -1°C (31°F).
+Typically, the winter temperatures in Istanbul in January average around 6°C (43°F), and Munich averages at about -1°C (31°F).

 Istanbul usually receives more sunshine than Munich during winter.
 Istanbul gets 75 hours of sunny skies, while Munich receives 30 hours of full sun in the winter.